btfranklin/CleverBird/README.md

 [![GitHub tag](https://img.shields.io/github/tag/btfranklin/CleverBird.svg)](https://github.com/btfranklin/CleverBird)
 [![build](https://github.com/btfranklin/CleverBird/actions/workflows/build.yml/badge.svg)](https://github.com/btfranklin/CleverBird/actions/workflows/build.yml)

-`CleverBird` is a Swift Package that provides a convenient way to interact with OpenAI's GPT-4 API and perform various tasks, including token counting and encoding.
-The package mainly focuses on the `OpenAIClient` and `TokenEncoder` classes.
+CleverBird is a Swift Package that provides a convenient way to interact with OpenAI's GPT-4 API and perform various tasks, including token counting and encoding.
+The package is designed to deliver a superior Developer Experience (DX) by making the `ChatThread` the center of the interactions.
+While there are numerous GPT-based Swift packages available, CleverBird stands out due to its focus on simplicity and seamless integration of the handy `TokenEncoder` class.

 ## Features

 - Asynchronous API calls with Swift's async/await syntax
 - Supports token counting and encoding with the `TokenEncoder` class
 - Allows customization of various parameters, such as temperature and penalties
+- Streamed responses for real-time generated content using the `completeWithStreaming()` method
+- Built-in token counting for usage limit calculations

 ## Usage Instructions